Our Team

 Lauren Davis

-Lauren Davis is the Operations Assistant at the Center for Learner Equity (CLE).
+Lauren Davis is the Strategy and Research Assistant at the Center for Learner Equity (CLE).
 At CLE, Lauren is responsible for assisting the CLE team in alignment with our vision and mission, ensuring daily operations run smoothly as well as providing support to programs.

 Lauren received her bachelor’s degrees in History and Political Science with a minor in Human Rights and Public Service from the University of Montevallo.
 During this time she served as an intern for the David Mathews Center for Civic Life, in addition to leading a program working to civically educate youth in the city of Montevallo called the Students’ Institute.
 Lauren continued her education at the University of Texas at Austin to earn a Masters in Public Affairs.
 During graduate school, she worked with the City of Austin through Leadership Austin and their Conservation Corps program.
 The program’s goal was to gather diverse populations and facilitate robust conversations around difficult and biased subjects while avoiding conflict.